 But the males who weren’t decent—those are the ones who make my face contort like Diane’s when I speak about their crimes.
 Those are the ones who still have the power to reduce me to a pile of tears, suicidal ideation, and self-harming.
 Those are the monsters that keep me up at night.
 Those are the creatures that have scarred my body and soul.
-And there is a big fucking difference between these monstrous criminal assholes and some guy who rejected me decades ago.
+And there is a big f*cking difference between these monstrous criminal jerks and some guy who rejected me decades ago.

-There is a special kind of torch that rape survivors carry.
+There is a special kind of torch that survivors carry.
 You can only see its light if you’ve got one too, or if you have a sensitive and empathic spirit that can see beyond the superficial.
 Diane’s survivor’s torch was bright bright.
 Blinding.
 But because we just can’t have nice things in this world anymore, so many people didn’t see it.
 I judge every one of them, and harshly.

 I make a habit of not making predictions about what’s going to happen in Twin Peaks.
-But my strong intuition is that DoppelCoop didn’t just rape Diane that night.
+But my strong intuition is that DoppelCoop didn’t just assault Diane that night.
 He murdered her and made a stand-in with her memories intact.
 This hunch makes my stomach hurt and my heart ache for the fact that we never got to meet Original Diane.
 That there was once an original, incidentally, is an apt metaphor for life after sexual trauma.
 You do become someone else after another human being violates your bodily autonomy.
 And like Diane, many women remain in the grip of their abuser out of fear of future violence.
 Sometimes you become a shadow of your old self, wasting away.
 Sometimes you become new simply because the breaks you took made it impossible to put yourself back together the same as you were.
 The scar tissue becomes the new landscape of your body and psyche.

 Even if you survive, you become a tulpa of yourself until you can find ways to re-integrate.
 Some of us manage it, and some of us don’t.
 Both options are valid.

-And this is why it is so important that we believe women when they tell us things they know are true, especially about rape and sexual violence.
+And this is why it is so important that we believe women when they tell us things they know are true, especially about sexual violence.
 We need to remember that women often know these awful things because they have personally been there.
 The fact that so many of us were doubted after Diane’s first heartwrenching encounter with the man who raped her is also a perfect microcosm of what we experience in real life.
 The fact that there are still members of the Twin Peaks community actively seeding doubt about what befell Audrey in turn is as disturbing as what we know happened to her.

 Why do so many women never press charges against their attackers?
 Why do we suffer in shame and silence, our lives torn apart by someone else’s crime?
 Because not being believed is almost worse than the original violation.
 Because that secondary victimization, the gaslighting, the doubting, the poking holes in our stories and asking what we wore and how much we drank, these are the things that make so many others complicit with the people who hurt us.
 Because a rapist’s shame transfers to us survivors and victims.
 And that social paradigm needs to stop.

-In the words of Our Lady Diane: Fuck you, Doubters.
-Fuck you for not listening to us when we shared what we know, not just about Twin Peaks, but in our daily lives too.
-Fuck your privilege that allowed you to be so callous and dismissive of hundreds, thousands of women in the Twin Peaks community who have similar scars to Diane.
-Fuck your sexism, your toxic masculinity, your patriarchal womanhood, your bullshit lack of empathy.
-Fuck you for not believing us.
+In the words of Our Lady Diane: F*ck you, Doubters.
+F*ck you for not listening to us when we shared what we know, not just about Twin Peaks, but in our daily lives too.
+F*ck your privilege that allowed you to be so callous and dismissive of hundreds, thousands of women in the Twin Peaks community who have similar scars to Diane.
+Fuck your sexism, your toxic masculinity, your patriarchal womanhood, your bullsh*t lack of empathy.
+F*ck you for not believing us.
 Y’all are part of a huge social problem in this world, and I hope you’ve sat down with yourself and had a good think about why it was so important for you to actively disregard us.
 Has that disregard carried over into your real life?
 Who do you know who might be scared to share their trauma with you because you’re an open doubter of rape survivors’ truths?
 Until you stop, you’re an accomplice to the people who hurt us.
 Are you okay with that?
 Really?